 “If the phone comes to us in a condition that we can’t sell, then we can break it down to create parts for smartphone refurbishment or repair.
 There are very few phones that we won’t want to resell, unless they fall into either of these two categories”, explains Sean.

 If your smartphone is relatively new, then it might be refurbished to be resold as a working model.
 If it’s not functional or if it’s too old, then it might be broken down for parts which to be used for repairing other smartphones, reducing the need to manufacture spare parts for repair.
 If your phone is beyond hope, then it can still be stripped of reusable metals and pollutants can be disposed of in a safe manner.
 Whatever the case, the giffgaff Marketplace will repurpose or recycle old smartphones in the most responsible way possible.

 So what are you waiting for?
-Head over to giffgaff.com/sell and sell your old phone now.
+Head over to giffgaffrecycle.com and sell your old phone now.